rbisdorff/Digraph3/docSphinx/pearls.rst

    >>> g.computeRankingCorrelation(ba3.bachetRanking)
     {'correlation': +0.7585, 'determination': 0.4086}

-The correlation +0.7585 corresponds, in the example given here, again to the unique optimal *Kemeny* ranking ['a2', 'a5', 'a9', 'a6', 'a8', 'a4', 'a3', 'a7', 'a1'].
+The correlation +0.7585 above corresponds, in the example given here, again to the unique optimal *Kemeny* ranking ['a2', 'a5', 'a9', 'a6', 'a8', 'a4', 'a3', 'a7', 'a1'].
 It is hence the highest possible correlation one may obtain.

 Efficiency of the Bachet ranking rule settings ..............................................